It’s time to learn tangible tools to control your anxiety, so that it stops controlling you!

-You don’t need to know the root cause of your anxiety while you’re in the height of it.
-You need relief.
+You don’t need to know how to control your anxiety naturally while you’re in the height of it.
+You just need relief.

 You can try one or more and record what helps you most, so you know what “remedy” you need in future moments of high stress, feeling anxious or having a panic attack.

 1. Look Down: